Skip to main content

 If you pay rent to someone you live with who passes it to the landlord, you will need evidence of a direct agreement with the landlord.

-This is because if your agreement is with the person you live with, you could be a lodger with limited rights.
+This is because if your agreement is only with the person you live with, you could be a lodger with limited rights.

 Paying a deposit